Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding: Preliminaries

 Let $\bfs{G}{v} \subseteq V$ be the set of all vertices reachable from $v$ in $G$.
 This set can be computed in linear time by using breadth-first search (BFS), simultaneously computing their shortest path from $u\in \bfs{G}{u}$ to $v$ and its length $\dist(u,v)$.
-A vertex $v \in V$ is a \textit{cut vertex} if $\indG{V \setminus \{v\}}$ has more components than $G$.
+A \emph{component} of $G$ is a subgraph of the form $G[\bfs{G}{v}]$ for some $v \in V$.
+A vertex $v \in V$ is a \emph{cut vertex} if $\indG{V \setminus \{v\}}$ has more components than $G$.
 The set of all cut vertices of $G$ is denoted by $\textsf{Cut}(G)$.
 This set can be computed in linear time by using depth-first search (DFS).

-\paragraph{Problem Definition.} Let $G = (V, E)$ be a graph and $A = \{1,2,\ldots n\}$ be a set of $n$ agents.
-A \textit{configuration} $\mathcal{Q} = (q_1, \dots, q_n) \in V^n$ is an assignment of each agent to a vertex.
+\paragraph{Problem Definition.} Let $G = (V, E)$ be a graph and $A = [1,n]$ be a set of $n$ agents.
+A \emph{configuration} $\mathcal{Q} = (q_1, \dots, q_n) \in V^n$ is an assignment of each agent to a vertex.
 Although the configuration $\mathcal{Q}$ is defined as a list of vertices, we may also refer to it as a set of vertices for convenience.
 For the sake of simplicity, let $\mathcal{Q}(R)$ be $\{\mathcal{Q}[i] \mid i \in R\}$ for a set of agents $R\subseteq A$.
-A configuration $\mathcal{Q}$ is \textit{connected} if the induced subgraph $\indG{\mathcal{Q}}$ is connected.
+A configuration $\mathcal{Q}$ is \emph{connected} if the induced subgraph $\indG{\mathcal{Q}}$ is connected.